Statements of Reasons

 - statements of reasons highlighting the Tribunal’s interpretation and application of the provisions of the Mental Health Act 2014 governing Treatment Orders, Electroconvulsive Treatment Orders and Tribunal hearings.
 This category includes any statements of reasons addressing complex or novel legal questions, but also includes statements selected because they provide a particularly informative example of the Tribunal’s decision making;

-- statements of reasons that highlight the application of mental health principles or that cover other themes such as recovery-oriented practice, solution-focused hearings, handling of particular procedural fairness scenarios (for example, the participation of carers and family members, the adequacy of information before the Tribunal); and
+- statements of reasons that highlight the application of mental health principles or that cover other themes such as recovery-oriented practice, solution-focused hearings, handling of particular procedural fairness scenarios (for example the participation of carers and family members); and

 - statements of reasons concerning hearings that involved particularly complex or novel facts or clinical issues.